Orchid Mae Letter 1 - The Intrepid Nellie Bly

 Nellie Bly, circa 1890.
 Courtesy Library of Congress

 Nellie Bly, born Elizabeth Jane Cochran, was born in 1864 in Burrell Township, PA to Mary Jane Kennedy and Michael Cochran.
 Michael Cochran was a mill owner and associate justice in Armstrong County, but died in 1870 without a will.
 This left Elizabeth’s mother without the means to maintain their home and lands, forcing the family to move.
-They eventually ending up in Pittsburgh.
+They eventually ended up in Pittsburgh.
 Elizabeth was only 6 years old.

 At the age of 15, Elizabeth enrolled in school, but was forced out after a year and a half due to insufficient funds.

-In 1885, an article in the Pittsburgh Dispatch titled “What Girls Are Good For” argued that the role of women is to be in the home, to be a helpmate for men, and to bare children.
+In 1885, an article in the Pittsburgh Dispatch titled “What Girls Are Good For” argued that the role of women is to be in the home, to be a helpmate for men, and to bear children.
 The article caught Elizabeth’s attention because she strongly disagreed with it and wrote a rebuttal by the pseudonym, “Lonely Orphan Girl.”
 The Editor was impressed with her writing, discovered her identity, and offered her the opportunity to write for the Dispatch.
 She wrote another article under the “Lonely Orphan Girl” pseudonym but her third article was written under the pseudonym “Nellie Bly.”
 Her editor chose the name, using the popular song Nelly Bly by Stephen Foster as inspiration.
 The “y” was misplaced with an “ie”, and Nellie Bly was born.

 Nellie started her career at The Dispatch but eventually moved to New York City in 1887.
 At first she found it hard to find a position in journalism as many news outlets would not hire a woman.
 Her spirit and determination, however, eventually brought her into the offices of New York World.
 There she agreed to her first assignment to work undercover at the Women’s Lunatic Asylum at Blackwell Island (now Roosevelt Island).
 Bly spent ten days inside, writing about the inhumane treatment of the patients there.
 Her report was a sensation.
 It lead to the reform of the asylum and solidified her career at The World.

 In 1889 Nellie embarked on another of her most well-known adventures.
 She suggested to her editor that she test Jules Vernes’ novel Around the World in Eighty Days and attempt to do just that.
 On November 14, 1889 she started her nearly 25,000 mile journey, starting in New Jersey.
 As she made her way east to Europe then down through the Mediterranean Sea and Suez Canal, making her way through southern Asia and up to Japan, the New York World ran daily stories and guessing contests with prizes for whomever came closest to guessing Nellie’s official travel time.
 Her time ended up being 72 days, 6 hours, and 11 minutes when she reached New York City on January 25, 1890.
-She achieved her two aims of the trip; first, to finish the trip in under eighty days, and two, to show the world that women are just as capable at travel as men.
+She achieved her two aims of the trip; first, to finish the trip in under eighty days, and second, to show the world that women are just as capable at travel as men.

 Nellie’s Legacy